 I had never been to Queen’s Quay Terminal before, but two weeks ago I finally made my first visit to Pearl Harbourfront.
 The restaurant is on the second floor next to a small food court and was very easy to find.
 The elevators were under renovation when I went so I had to take the escalator up to the second floor, but it gave me the opportunity to admire the decor and architecture of their ceiling.

-Upon arriving () I was greeted and seated immediately – I didn't even have to ask to be seated next to the window so I could have a view of the lake.
-We were off to a good start, but as soon as I took of my jacket and got settled into my chair, I noticed that my place setting included a very dirty plate.
+Upon arriving () I was greeted and seated immediately – I didn’t even have to ask to be seated next to the window so I could have a view of the lake.
+We were off to a good start, but as soon as I took off my jacket and got settled into my chair, I noticed that my place setting included a very dirty plate.
 Having to stare at a dirty plate was not a great first impression, but they were quick to change it once I asked.
 Also, for this caliber of restaurant I was expecting a cloth napkin – the paper one just looked out of place.
 But it was just dim sum after all…

 I looked over the entire dim sum menu very thoroughly while drinking Tea ($1.75) before picking some pretty standard dim sum items, for comparison sake, as I always do when reviewing a new place.
 I’ve heard mention of their "hockey pucks" dim sum specialty, but I never saw it on the menu and I forgot to ask about it or I would have ordered it.